avian-digital-forensics/avian-scripts/README.md

 Copy the contents of `wwsCaller.rb` into this field and edit the list of scripts to whichever scripts you like.
 Now simply load the case as usual.

-If any of the given script names cannot be matched to a available WSS, an error will be printed to the log.
+If any of the given script names cannot be matched to an available WSS, an error will be printed to the log.

 For details on a specific WSS please read the pertaining readme.